na-na-hi/renget/archive/d6w5h.md

 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
 1. Oran Berry | Heals the User for 10HP.
-2. Oran Leaf x2 | Heals the User for 3HP.
+2. Oran Leaf x3 | Heals the User for 3HP.
 Can stack to 3.
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Persim Berry | Cures Confusion.
-4. Eᴍᴘᴛʏ | Vacant inventory slot.
+4. Oran Leaf x1 | Heals the User for 3HP.
+Can stack to 3.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.
     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant inventory slot.
+1. White Gummi | Yeah.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**